Patient safety lags for dementia patients in some assisted care facilities

 Aggressive behavior, a hallmark of dementia, is a major problem in assisted living facilities.
 One national study, published in 2016, found that 8 percent of assisted living residents were physically aggressive or abusive toward residents or staff.

-In the dementia unit of The Point at Rockridge, an assisted living facility in Oakland, Calif., a resident identified in court papers as Ian began to follow another resident, Olivia Deloney, an 88-year-old with dementia.
+In the dementia unit of the Point at Rockridge, an assisted living facility in Oakland, California, a resident identified in court papers as Ian began to follow another resident, Olivia Deloney, an 88-year-old with dementia.
 Before retiring, she had been dean of students at a school for the blind.

 “That man is crazy,” one employee recalled Deloney saying, according to the employee’s sworn statement.
 “Get him away from me.”